 The Database Table (SQL) transport is the pre-cursor to the Database (SQL) Transport.
-For all intensive purposes, the Database Table Transport has been deprecated and should rarely be used.
+For all intents and purposes, the Database Table Transport has been deprecated and should rarely be used.
 However, should you wish to implement the Database Table (SQL) Transport, select Database Table (SQL) from the Transport Type drop-down.
-On the Basic configuration tab enter in the name of the Table where data should be written.
+On the Basic configuration tab, enter in the name of the Table where data should be written.
 If there is a primary key column within that table, select the Use key field checkbox.
-When selected, you can enter in the name of the key field or column.
+When selected, you can enter the name of the key field or column.

 On the Connection tab, you will specify the JDBC driver name.
 This is the class name to be used when connecting to the database.
 You must also provide a JDBC URL, which typically includes the server name and database name to connect to.
 Where authentication is required a User name and Password may also be entered into these configuration items.